Smiley-eng/alx-zero_day/README.md

-My first readme
+My first readme.
-2 new branches were created
+2 new branches were created.
-First branch is update_script
+First branch is update_script,
-Second branch is main
+Second branch is main.
-Updates were made within these branches
+Updates were made within these branches.